|Grand Vin Wine Merchants||USD 29.99 $29.99 375ml|

 Nose of ripe cassis withhints of candied cherry and currant.
 Some very slight eucalyptus and sweet oak vanilla.
 On the palate, it's rich and dry.
 Ripe cassis, currant, black plum and black cherry with some light cocoa and oak spice.
 Good acid balance to this so it should age and progress nicely with a few more years' aging.
 I think Franciscan always delivers a solid moderately priced, good value Napa cab.
 86 pts.

-Lightest in the glass from tasting, but dense in flavor.
-[From "Chateauneuf du Pape & Friends" at Bin 105, Lincoln NE, 15 September 2013.]
+Sweet on the nose, taste sugary, prune and dried fruits, warm.
+"Narcotic" [From "Chateauneuf du Pape & Friends" at Bin 105, Lincoln NE, 15 September 2013.]

 External Reviews for Domaine du Vieux Télégraphe Châteauneuf-du-Pape la Crau Côtes du Rhône